teamz88/bonniville-fe/README.md

-# Bolt Frontend
+# Bonniville Frontend

-A modern React application built with TypeScript, Vite, and Tailwind CSS for the Bolt platform.
+A modern React application built with TypeScript, Vite, and Tailwind CSS for the Bonniville platform.

 ## 🚀 Features